gideon-ogunbanjo/ClusterML/README.md

 # ClusterML
-ClusterML - Income Clustering based on Age using KMeans
+ClusterML - Clustering based on Age and Income using KMeans Clustering